 There is no residency requirement for burial at a Missouri Veterans Cemetery

 All Veterans are encouraged to complete the Missouri Veterans Cemetery, Eligibility Pre-Certification Application to establish eligibility prior to need.

 Missouri Veterans Commission, Planning for the Future Booklet

-Missouri Military Family Relief Fund (MMFRF): MMFRF provides emergency financial grants to eligible Service members and their Families that are suffering from financial hardship.
-The grants may be used for living expenses, housing, transportation, utilities, repairs, groceries, etc. Applicants can receive a grant for up to $3000 once in a 12 month period.
+Missouri Military Family Relief Fund (MMFRF): MMFRF provides emergency financial grants to eligible Service members and their Families who are suffering from financial hardship.
+Grants may be used for living expenses, housing, transportation, utilities, repairs, groceries, etc. Applicants can receive a grant for up to $3000 once in a 12 month period.

 Who is eligible for the MMFRF?

-National Guard or a Reserve Service member that either lives in or drills in Missouri.
+National Guard or a U.S. Armed Forces Reserve Service member who either lives in or drills in Missouri

 Pay grade O-3 and below (includes WO-1 and WO-2)